wintzarchihtun/documentation-user/point_of_sale/advanced_pricing_features/discounts.rst

 go to :menuselection:`Point of Sale --> Products --> Pricelists`.
 Then click on create.

-When creating a pricelist, you can set several criteria to use a specific price: period, min. quantity, etc. You can also decide to apply that pricelist on specific products or on the whole range.
+When creating a pricelist, you can set several criteria such as period, min. quantity, etc., with specific discounts.
+You can also decide to apply that pricelist on specific products or on the whole range.

 .. image:: media/discounts_06.png